paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/strategy_data_source_methods.md

 **In-Orbit Return experience**

-In-Orbit Return data provide the best information concerning failure rates and failure root causes.
+In-Orbit Return data provide the best information concerning failure rates and {term}`failure root causes <Failure root cause>`.
 As it is difficult to obtain reliable data at component level from In-Orbit Return, it is not possible to use this data for EEE components except in specific cases.

 The main limitations are the following: